bdfinst/confluence2md/README.md

   - Select Custom Export if you want to export a subset of pages, or to exclude comments from the export.
 5. Extract zip

+**WARNING**
+Please note that Blog will **NOT** be exported to HTML.
+You have to copy it manually or export it to XML or PDF.
+But those format cannot be processed by this utility.

 # Attribution